 Two more important ones Wine-producing institutions are these AWRI and the Charles Sturt University, For over 100 years, mainly heavy, alcohol-rich sweet wines were produced in Australia, which were marketed as "Australian Port".
-From the early 1960s was initially a change to fresh white wines.
+From the beginning of the 1960s there was a change to fresh white wines.
 The well-known wine author and winemaker Len was instrumental in this development Evans (1930-2006).
-A milestone was that of the legendary butler Max Schubert (1915-1994) in 1959 created "Grange Hermitage", a red wine produced in Bordeaux style of the winery Penfolds, This was then from the mid-1960s, the initial point for the production of excellent red wines, especially from Cabernet Sauvignon, Merlot, Pinot Noir and Shiraz from the mid-1960s, which are marketed as single varieties or as cuvées.
-Another pioneer was the 1961 immigrated from Germany Wolfgang Blass (* 1934).
+A milestone was that of the legendary cellar master Max Schubert (1915-1994) in 1959 created "Grange Hermitage", a red wine of the winery made in Bordeaux style Penfolds, Ultimately, this was the starting point for the production of excellent red wines from Cabernet Sauvignon, Merlot, Pinot Noir and Shiraz from the mid-1960s, which are marketed as single varieties or as cuvées.
+Another pioneer was the one who immigrated from Germany in 1961 Wolfgang Blass (* 1934).

-Australia became a true wine drink nation within just one generation.
-Journalists like Len Evans, James Halliday, Campbell Mattinson and Jeremy Oliver through books, publications and wine guide contributed.
-In 2012, the vineyard covered 162,000 hectares, of which 12.259 million hectoliters of wine were produced.
-There was a massive growth of 60%, since in 2000 it was 106,000 hectares.
-About 80% is accounted for by multinationals.
-Australian oenologists are considered Flying winemakers sought after worldwide.
+Australia became a real wine drinking nation in just one generation.
+Journalists like Len also have this Evans, James Halliday, Campbell Mattinson and Jeremy Oliver through books, publications and wine guide contributed.
+In 2012, the vineyard area was 162,000 hectares, of which 12.259 million hectoliters of wine were produced.
+There was huge growth of 60%, because in 2000 it was 106,000 hectares.
+About 80% are multinationals.
+Australian oenologists are considered Flying Winemakers sought after worldwide.

-Most will be varietals (Varietal wines) produced.
+Mostly varietals (Varietal wines) produced.
 About 70% of the production is easier in Bag-in-Boxes bottled mass wine, There are also large quantities table grapes and raisins generated.
-For the most part, international varieties are grown.
-At the bottom of the table are seven Australian new varieties cited that were created for the specific Australian climate / soil conditions.
-About 40% are white wine varieties and 60% red wines.
+Most international varieties are grown.
+At the bottom of the table are seven Australian ones new varieties cited, which were created for the special Australian climate / soil conditions.
+Around 40% are white and 60% red.
 The Blend 2010 (Statistics Kym Anderson ):

 |vine||colour||Synonyms or Australian name||hectare|